Unsupervised Contrastive Learning with Simple Transformation for 3D Point Cloud Data: Experimental Results

 \jc{We list the comparison results of the above transformations in Table \ref{table:transformablation}.
 It can be clearly observed that our choice attains the best accuracy, which is unlike SimCLR \cite{chen2020simple} that utilizes two different transformations of an image as the pair.
 We suspect that rotation is a very simple and effective transformation for 3D point cloud data, and a larger valid rotation would generate a greater pose discrepancy (i.e., contrast) in 3D space.
 As such, our choice using $180^\circ$ rotation around the $Y$ axis is better than others.}

-\jc{Furthermore, we also apply two sequential transformations on one point cloud and make it as a pair with the original point cloud.
+\tvcj{Furthermore, we apply two sequential transformations on one point cloud and make the result as a pair with the original point cloud.
 We chose the best transformation (i.e. rotate $180^\circ$ around $Y$ axis) as the first transformation, and then apply one of the rest of the transformations as the second.
-We also show the results in Table \ref{table:transformatwice}.
-We can see that after applying the transformation twice, it is still not as good as the best choice above.
-We suspect that the second transformation generally damages the information on the point cloud, thus leading to inferior results.
+For more complex transformations, we group all the transformations into four categories, including rotation, scaling, jittering/smoothing, and cropping/cutout, and apply these four categories on one point cloud sequentially.
+We show the results in Table \ref{table:transformatwice}.
+It can be seen that after applying the complex transformation, it is still not as good as the best choice shown above.
+We suspect that the complex transformation may damage the information on the point cloud, thus leading to inferior results.
 Again, this verifies that our choice is the best transformation for 3D point cloud data in generating contrastive pairs. }

 \textbf{Output of encoder versus output of projection head.} We also compare the choices of using the output of the base encoder (i.e. global feature) and the output of the projection head for subsequent linear classification.
 Table \ref{table:encoderhead} shows the comparison results of the two choices on ModelNet40 and ModelNet10.
 We see that the former choice is better than the latter choice.
 We think the output of the base encoder involves more discriminative features for the training of the linear classifier.